 Would that it were as easy for us as we struggle in the ongoing battle of good versus evil that persists in the world today.
 A struggle that sees forces of evil erupting from people who otherwise seem normal, religious perhaps, possibly even righteous.
 We see evil attempt to climb to the top through oppression, greed, avarice, hunger for power, and raw cruelty.
 We see the impact of that greed on the innocent and the helpless.
 We still see unclean spirits wrapping themselves in a cloak of faked holiness, calling out, "I know who you are, the Holy One of God."
-We are witnesses to a battle that takes many forms, ranging from the clear evil oppression of brutal dictators and their murderous supporting regimes to the subtle, evil oppressions of racism, poverty, famine and death through disease and starvation brought by the shameless grasping for every last penny of profit.
-A real-life battle that sees evil supported and bolstered by overt actions of self-serving intent, and covert actions of denial, dismissal, and abandonment.
+We are witnesses to a battle that takes many forms, ranging from the clear evil oppression of brutal dictators and their murderous supporting regimes to much more subtle expressions: racism; child abuse; domestic violence; poverty, famine and death through disease and starvation brought by the shameless grasping for every last penny of profit.
+We live in the midst of a real-life battle that sees evil supported and bolstered by overt actions of self-serving intent, and covert actions of denial, dismissal, and abandonment.

-But this is not a one-sided struggle, because the forces of good battle back, sustained in knowing that the ultimate victory is assured by our Miraculous Teacher, Jesus.
-While the struggle goes on and the battle continues between good and evil, we know that good will triumph in the end because we also recognize and are amazed by the power of ultimate goodness, the power of God, present in Jesus of Nazareth, the Christ.
-We, like the people in that Capernaum synagogue continue to be amazed by the authority and the power not just of his teaching, but by the comfort and strength of His presence with us and His involvement in our lives.
+But do not lose heart, because this is not a one-sided struggle.
+The forces of good do indeed battle back, sustained in knowing that the ultimate victory is assured by our Miraculous Teacher, Jesus.
+Faithful people reach out in Christ's name to offer refuge, safety, medical treatment, consolation, and comfort.
+Along with them we know that good will triumph in the end because we also recognize and are amazed by the power of ultimate goodness, the power of God, present in Jesus of Nazareth, the Christ.
+Like the people in that Capernaum synagogue we also continue to be amazed by the authority and the power not just of his teaching, but by the comfort and strength of His presence with us and His involvement in our lives.
 We are comforted in this struggle by Christ's love and support shown so clearly in his death and resurrection.
-We call on him to sustain us as we continue to respond to his call, and struggle to overcome evil with goodness in his name.
+We call on him daily to sustain us as we continue to respond to his call, and work and struggle to overcome evil with goodness in his name.

 That we will continue to be surprised by the emergence of unclean spirits from people we would otherwise never suspect seems sure.
 But that Jesus will continue to amaze us by teaching us that He can and does exert instant and complete power over those spirits is even more sure.
-All thanks be to God for that safety and security in Christ Jesus, our Lord.
+Let us continue to give thanks to God for that safety and security in Christ Jesus, our Lord, and that we are called to and sustained in helping to fight the forces of evil in Christ's Holy name.